 In Alabama, sheep and goat producers typically lamb and kid their herds January through June so relatively few lambs and kids are born in July and August.
 While the demand for lamb is not built around ethnic considerations, the demand for goat meat is derived from religious and social traditions.
 Accordingly, the demand for goat meat increases at specific times of the year including Easter and Christmas.
 One of the greatest challenges to the meat goat industry is reaching mainstream consumers and not just specific ethnic groups.
-Another challenge is the excessive supply of animals on the market during certain times of the year and the scarcity during other times.

-If producers want to market a lamb or kid for a specific ethnic religious holiday, they should first identify the date for that specific holiday and the type of lamb or kid preferred.
-For example, if the market prefers milk-fed lambs or kids between 30 and 55 pounds for a particular holiday, the producer can follow this timeline: For a lamb or kid weighing 6 pounds at birth to grow to 55 pounds assuming an average daily gain of one-half pound-he or she will need 98 days; for the lamb or kid to grow to 30 pounds, he or she will need 48 days.
+Another challenge is the excessive supply of animals on the market during certain times of the specific holiday and the type of lamb or kid preferred.
+For example, if the market prefers milk-fed lambs or kids between 30 and 55 pounds for a particular holiday, the producer can follow this timeline: For a lamb or kid weighing 6 pounds at birth to grow to 55 poundsassuming an average daily gain of one-half pound-he or she will need 98 days; for the lamb or kid to grow to 30 pounds, he or she will need 48 days.
 Use the average 150-day gestation period for sheep and goats to calculate when the lambs or kids need to be born.
 This means you definitely want your ram or bucks in the herd 150 days before that birth date.
 Most ewes and does are stimulated to come into heat by the smell of a ram or buck within a week of the male's sudden introduction into the herd.
 However, the heat cycle of ewes and does is 14 to 22 days so if you want to make sure your ewes and does have a chance to lamb or kid by the estimated birth date, put the ram or buck in the herd 2 weeks earlier.